 Ham Salad!
 Such a great way to use up leftover ham.
-In just a few minutes you can have a batch of this Easy Ham Salad whipped right up in your food processor and all you need are a few ingredients.
-Before long, you’ll be stuffing ham salad sandwiches into your mouth like a mad woman – it’s grand.
+In just a few minutes you can have a batch of Grandma Lucille’s Ham Salad.
+Quickly whip up this ham salad recipe in your food processor – all you need are a few ingredients.
+Before long, you’ll be stuffing ham salad sandwiches into your mouth like a mad – it’s grand!

 Man, I ate ALOT of Ham Salad when I was growing up.
-My Grandma Lucille made it often and she served it with crackers and on little cocktail buns.
+My Grandma Lucille made it often and she served it with crackers or on little cocktail buns.

 One day when she was making a batch of ham salad, she let me help her grind the meat and that was when I learned she didn’t use ham at all…it was BOLOGNA!